top of page

 What are some common uses for green onions?

-Green onions can be used in stir-fries or salads, blended into soups or dips, or grilled whole for an extra touch of flavor on skewers or kebabs.
+Green onions can be used in stir-fries or salads, blended into soups or dips, or grilled whole for an extra flavor on skewers or kebabs.
 They can also be used as a garnish or added to sauces and other dishes for extra color and flavor.
-Green onions are a versatile ingredient that can be used in many different ways.
+Green onions are a versatile ingredient that can be used in many ways.
 Get creative and experiment with them in your cooking.
 You may be surprised at how much you like them!

 What is the difference between green onions and chives?